Writing / Editing / Researching

 Furthermore, Brian has examined or experienced how media interfaces with everything from itself, to active United Nations peacekeeping operations, to elected politician’s offices, to major corporations and other entities, and how all these interface back to the media and with each other.
 Especially in his studies and from his time at Edelman Berland, the research division of Edelman, the world’s largest public relations firm, Brian has come to appreciate and understand the media’s unique role in politics, society, policy, war, and culture, and how all shape the media in return.
 Edelman’s Media Cloverleaf in particular helps to explain the relationship between the four different kinds of media: traditional, hybrid, social, and owned.
 Such knowledge can be especially helpful to professionals seeking to engage the media and to understanding how it engages them back in return.

-Brian has also had dozens of his own articles published, beginning when he wrote for one of his college's newspapers, including writing the front-page story on the 9/11 attacks the day after they had occurred, and he recently had a large number of articles published on a wide variety of topics across multiple media outlets, some receiving national attention.
+Brian has also had several hundred of his own articles published, beginning when he wrote for one of his college's newspapers, including writing the front-page story on the 9/11 attacks the day after they had occurred, and he recently had a large number of articles published on a wide variety of topics across multiple media outlets, some receiving national attention.
 So apart from analyzing the news media, he has also been a member of it.
 When writing for PolicyMic, Brian quickly rose to the top of the list for most shared, most commented, and most liked articles when PolicyMic had a system which displayed such metrics to its readers.
 Even when readers could not keep tracks of these statistics anymore, Brian’s articles received many thousands of shares and reads, one article alone about gun policy garnering well over 13,000 unique reads and challenging the NRA so strongly that the NRA felt a need to respond.
 Brian’s topics covered range from historical comparisons, a five-part series exploring international intervention options in Syria, American politics, the NSA, and even a review of Showtime’s Dexter series finale.